GC-public-learning/formation_laravel_5.8/06_db_sqlite.md

 ### using sqlite to manage db
 1) make a .sqlite file in the database folder
-2) modify ".env" file on the project root-> DB_CONNECTION=sqliteand delet the rest of DB params
+2) modify ".env" file on the project root-> DB_CONNECTION=sqlite and delete the rest of DB params
 3) modify "php.ini" file on your php folder and active the line  -> extension=pdo_sqlite
 4) restart laragon
 5) configure the migration on the laragon terminal ->